woj-tek/petozoltan.github.io/_posts/2016-06-19-what-is-the-problem-with-inheritance.md

 **Implementation**: There it is, but not in the terms of fullfilling the requirements since there are none.

-**Testing**: The developers usually the only the sub-classes, which involves more or less the code from the parent classes too.
+**Testing**: The developers usually test only the sub-classes, which involves more or less the code from the parent classes too.
 But the parent classes - especially the abstract ones - are not tested at all.
 They are not tested like any other classes with a well defined and enclosed functionality.

 ### Related posts